wnyao/learning-notes/javascript/javascript/map-object.md

 ### Object

-`Object` is similar to `Map`, let you:
+Similar to `Map`, object let you:

 - set keys to value
 - retrieve those values
 - delete keys
-  - detect whether somthing is store as key
+- detect whether something is store as key

 ### Map